 The Elmore County Jail houses a variety of inmates; to include municipal, county, and inmates waiting to be transferred to the Alabama Department of Corrections.
 Inmates are incarcerated for crimes ranging from a violation, misdemeanors, and felonies.
 The Elmore County Jail operates 24 hours a day 7 days a week and may be contacted at 334-567-5441.
 The Elmore County Jail does not allow any property to be dropped off to any inmate without prior approval.
 Elmore County Jail inmates are allowed visitation, telephone, commissary, mail, and exercise privileges.
 Based upon behavior one or more privileges may be taken away without the friends and family being notified.

-Visitation privilege: The visitor(s) will visit with the inmate over a video visitation machine.
-Inmates are allowed one visit per weekend, on site at the jail, at no charge to the friends and family.
-Friends and family must schedule the visit at least 48 hours prior to the visit at the jail.
-Friends and Family may also visit from their cell phone or computer by setting up and account with Securus Technologies.
+Telephone/Visitation privilege: The visitor(s) will visit with the inmate over a video visitation machine.
+Friends and Family may visit from their cell phone or computer by setting up an account with NCIC.
 THERE IS A CHARGE FOR HAVING VISITS FROM CELL PHONE OR COMPUTER.
-You can call Securus Technologies at 1-877-578-3658 or CLICK HERE for rates and fees.
+You can call NCIC at 1-800-943-2189 or visit https://account.ncic.com/al/elmore-county-jail/addfundsinmate

 Mail Privilege: The Elmore County Jail currently accepts post cards only, if a letter is mailed to the jail that letter will be returned to the sender.
 Inmates may receive two soft back books a month, these books must come from a publisher company ie: books-a-million, Amazon, etc.